 • We are part of a CSA.
 I mentioned above that we have a farm share from our local farm, which helps support our local farm’s operation and expenses.
 It begins in June and goes through October.
 We like to support the local guys whenever we can.
 Anything we don’t/can’t eat from our weekly CSA goes either to a neighbor or to our compost bin.
 Last year, unfortunately, a lot of the greens we got from our CSA were composted mainly because I was lazy and didn’t feel like washing the greens – they’re pretty dirty and you do get an occasional bug under the leaves.
 This year, we’ll only pick up the greens on occasion.

-• We have two raised vegetable gardens.
-These are not huge gardens, but they supply us with more greens, tomatoes and garlic than we can eat.
+• We have vegetable gardens.
+They supply us with more greens, tomatoes and garlic than we can eat.
 Adrian has a green thumb (his mom, you’ve heard me say before, is an amazing gardener) … mine is getting there.

 • We buy mostly organic.
 Especially milk, soy, most produce, legumes, Lucca’s yogurt and meats and poultry.
 Organic farming, for the most part, utilizes less energy, creates less greenhouse gas and utilizes less harmful and toxic pesticides.
 We feel better buying organic food and have noticed a huge taste difference in organic fruits and vegetables vs conventional.

 • We eat a LOT of plants.
 Fruits, veggies, nuts, beans, lentils.
 And rarely eat meat and when we do, we buy organic.
 We eat a lot of seafood and we are mindful of the fish and shellfish choices that are the most ocean-friendly and that minimize by catch.
 Great resource on sustainable seafood here.